 If you miss these dates, you can catch up, but the first vaccine must be given before 15 weeks of age and the second dose before 25 weeks.
 The interval between the 2 doses should be at least 4 weeks.

-As mentioned above, the first vaccination should not be given after 15 weeks of age and no vaccination should be given after 24 weeks.
-The vaccination should not be given to babies who:
+The first vaccination shouldn't be given after 15 weeks of age and no vaccination should be given after 24 weeks.
+The vaccination shouldn't be given to babies who:

 - Have severe combined immune deficiency (SCID), a rare genetic disease that makes babies very vulnerable to infection.